Daisy cutter (fuse): Concept

 "Daisy cutter" fuses, when known under that exact name, were used by the United States during the Vietnam War.
 The concept for the fuse is attributed to an Air America employee who grasped the idea during a night of drinking.
 Shortly thereafter, his drinking buddy, a Royal Lao Air Force airman at Louang Phrabang, gathered the needed materials for the prototype and started welding used aircraft gun barrels directly into the nose fuse cavity of bombs.
 After the concept proved itself useful it was made famous by being used for the largest conventional bomb in the U.S. military's arsenal at the time, the BLU-82.
 When used gun barrels were in short supply, water pipes were requisitioned for the task.
 The welded pipe versions had several adverse effects, such as vibration, pipe weld separation or breakage while in flight, and wind drag, due to impossibility of aligning the pipes correctly with the nose of the weapon, so that phase of development eventually gave way to threaded steel water pipes screwed into the nose cavity of the bombs, leaving only the tail fuse for detonation.
 After the war more precise fuses were created for this purpose.

-These weapons were used in the "shock and awe" phase of the Iraq War.
+These weapons were used in the "shock and awe" phase of the Iraq War and against Al-Qaeda in Afghanistan.